mexxmann/net-worth-view/README.md

 * Left the 'Other' table under Assets out since it was empty

 # Todos
+* [ ] Consider using https://github.com/MikeMcl/decimal.js/ to minmize floating precision errors
 * [x] Cell validation - numeric values only
 * [x] Format cell values with , . separators
 * [ ] change tdProps.tablename from string to derive from symbol name
 * [ ] add rest of data items
 * [ ] add rest of currencies
 * [ ] loading data message on initial load + when waiting for API
-* [ ] Input sanitization on API
+* [x] Input sanitization on API
 * [ ] Proper spacing and padding
 * [ ] Swagger API docs or mention it in presentation
-* [ ] JSON API format
+* [x] JSON API format
-* [ ] Consider using https://github.com/MikeMcl/decimal.js/ to minmize
-floating precision errors